 AWSlog collection jobs you want before the system collects the log data.

 Enter the name and description for the job.

 The description is optional, but it is a best practice to provide this information so that others can easily understand what it does.

-- In the Select App option, select Amazon Web Services.
+- In the Action Type option, select Amazon Web Services.

 In the App Action option, select Monitor S3 Bucket.

 The bucket name is the name of the Amazon S3 bucket as configured in your AWS account, such as alienvault-test-0726 in the screenshot below.

 The path is the path prefix within the Amazon S3 bucket, such as sub-folder1 in the screenshot below.
 This does not include the bucket name.